django-hurricane/django-hurricane.github.io/basic-app.md

 ---
 ## What you'll learn
 - Create a Django app with Hurricane
-- Run it locally and then in Kubernetes with k3d
+- Run it locally with virtualenv
-- Add a custom check for Hurricane
+- Run it in local Kubernetes with k3d

 ## What you'll need
 - [poetry](https://python-poetry.org/docs#installation){:target="_blank"}